Infostrux-Solutions/terraform-snowflake-rbac-infra/README.md

 ## Deployment

-1. Update the `backend tfvars` file to point to the appropriate S3 backend (if required)
+1. Update the `backends/backend-{env}.tfvars` file to point to the appropriate S3 backend (if required)
-2. Update the `tfvars` file with any variable changes that may be required
+2. Update the `environments/{env}.tfvars` file with any variable changes that may be required
 3. Navigate to `GitHub Actions` and trigger `Plan Snowflake Infra`
     1. Select `Run Workflow`
     2. From the drop down menu choose the target environment from `Plan to`